Hackensack, New Jersey: Points of interest

 Hackensack's Main Street is devoted to shopping and includes some of the city's iconic landmarks, including the United Jersey Bank headquarters building and the former Woolworth site that is now a housewares store.
 The only remaining major store on Hackensack's Main Street had been Sears Roebuck and Co., which was located on the corner of Main and Anderson Streets.
 In July 2020, Sears announced that it would close its store in Hackensack.
 The site is close to the Anderson Street train station, and has been open since the 1930s.

 Bergen County Jail is a detention center for both sentenced and unsentenced prisoners.
 It is located on South River Street.
 The County is in the process of moving the County Police from the northern end of the city to a new site across from the Jail.
 The former site will be redeveloped as a "transit village" complex associated with the New Bridge Landing station in adjoining River Edge.

-The city's Johnson Public Library at 274 Main Street is a member of the Bergen County Cooperative Library System.
+The city's Johnson Public Library at 274 Main Street is a member of Bridging Communities, Connecting Library Services.
 The library opened in 1901 with a gift from State Senator William M. Johnson.

 Ice House is a complex with four full-sized skating rinks that opened in 1996.
 It is home to the New Jersey Avalanche mainstreamed and special needs hockey teams and several high school hockey teams, in addition to being the home rink of gold medalists Sarah Hughes, Elena Bereznaia and Anton Sikharulidze.
-At the 2018 Winter Olympics, there were 11 Olympic figure skaters—from Israel, Switzerland, Slovakia, Canada, and Australia—who trained at the Ice House for the ladies' singles, men's singles, pairs and ice dance competitions.
+At the 2018 Winter Olympics, there were 11 Olympic figure skaters—from Israel, Switzerland, Slovakia, Canada and Australia—who trained at the Ice House for the ladies' singles, men's singles, pairs and ice dance competitions.

 Other points of interest within the city include the Hackensack University Medical Center, Hackensack River County Park, Bowler City Bowling Lanes, Borg's Woods Nature Preserve, the Bergen County Court House and the Bergen Museum of Art & Science.

 Local media

 Radio station WNYM at 970 AM, is licensed to Hackensack and has its transmitter in the city.
-The station is currently owned by Salem Communications with a conservative talk format.
-During the 1970s, it played a Top 40 music radio format for several years, competing with Top 40 powerhouse 77 WABC.
+The station is currently owned by Salem Communications with a conservative talk radio format.
+After five years as a country music station, the station switched its call letters to WWDJ and started playing a Top 40 radio format starting in July 1971, competing with Top 40 powerhouse 77 WABC.
+The station, then the county's only commercial radio station, switched to religious broadcasting in April 1974.